 This is a medical device that takes in the ambient air and separates the oxygen from the nitrogen and supplies it to the user through a nasal cannula.
 This helps ease the burden on the lungs allowing the user to breathe easily.

-An oxygen concentrator has various components that work in tandem to supply oxygen to the user and include:
+An parts of oxygen concentrator has various components that work in tandem to supply oxygen to the user and include:

 When not run on batteries, an oxygen concentrator uses power to function.
 Depending on the severity of your condition, at times you may need an oxygen supply for a longer time.
 In this case, connecting it to an AC power source works better than running it on batteries.